sstadick/perbase/README.md

 ## Why?

 Why `perbase` when so many other tools are out there? `perbase` leverages Rust's concurrency system to automagically parallelize over your input regions.
 This leads to orders of magnitude faster runtimes that scale with the compute that you have available.
 Additionally, `perbase` aims to be more accurate than other tools.
-EX: `perbase` counts DELs toward depth, `bam-readcount` does not, `perbase` does not count REF_SKIPs toward depth, `sambamba` does, `perbase` allows for mate-fixing in `--fast-mode` while `mosdepth` does not.
+EX: `perbase` counts DELs toward depth, `bam-readcount` does not, `perbase` does not count REF_SKIPs toward depth, `sambamba` does not.

 ## Installation